shin-ee-chen/Generative-causal-explanations-of-black-box-classifiers/README.md

 │   │       models for classifying the limitied MNIST datasets │   ├── mnist_cvae.py
 │   └──     cvae for explaining the limitied MNIST classifier
+├── pretrained_models
+│   ├── all the pretrained models are here
 ├── utils
 │   ├── cvae_latent_visualization.py
 │   │       module for generating latent variable sweeps for a cvae